pagkly/Zed/Investopedia3/Modified Adjusted Gross Income (MAGI).md

 ### Calculate Your AGI (or Find It on Your Tax Return)

 Your adjusted gross income (AGI) is important because it’s the total taxable income calculated before itemized or standard deductions, exemptions, and credits are taken into account.13 It dictates how you can use various tax credits and exemptions.
-For example, AGI affects the amount of money you can claim for the [child tax credit](https://www.investopedia.com/terms/c/childtaxcredit.asp).15
+For example, AGI affects the amount of money you can claim for the [[child tax credit]](https://www.investopedia.com/terms/c/childtaxcredit.asp).15

 Your adjusted gross income is equal to your gross income, less certain tax-deductible expenses, including: